abinit/abipy/docs/graphical_interface.rst

     gsr.get_panel()

-The **summary** tab provides a string representation of the file but there is not widget to interact with it.
+The **summary** tab provides a string representation of the file but there is no widget to interact with it.
 If you select the **e-Bands** tab, you will see several widgets and a button that activates the visualization of the KS band energies.
 Again, in this HTML page there is no python server running in background so